JamesTheGiblet/ModularDev.tools/tools/project-flux/README.md

 - **Procedurally Generated Audio & Visuals:** All sound effects are generated on-the-fly, creating a unique and responsive audio landscape.
 Combined with dynamic particle effects and sprite rotation, the engine feels alive.
 - **Deterministic Gameplay:** Utilize the "Seed" system to generate predictable, replayable runs—perfect for speedrunning, competitions, or simply mastering a specific challenge.

-## 🔮 The Vision Realized

-The Sovereign Engine is more than just a game; it's a proof of concept for sovereign software.
-Every click in the mod panel is someone exercising digital sovereignty.
-Every line of code edited is someone refusing to accept software as a black box.
-The engine teaches by invitation: "Here's how weapons work.
-Here's how to change them.
-What will you build?"

-Want to add multiplayer?
-Mod the network layer.
-Want different graphics?
-Mod the renderer.
-Want blockchain integration?
-Mod the state system.
-The architecture doesn't care what you build—it just gives you the tools and gets out of your way.
-This is how all software should be built: transparent, modifiable, and yours.

 ## 🌐 Distribution & Sharing

 The Sovereign Engine is designed for maximum freedom in distribution: